evert/evert.github.com/_posts/2014/2014-09-15-properted-properties-from-shared-ancestry.md

 ancestor, the liskov substitution principle dictates it should also work for any sub-classes.

-In addition, PHP normally only allows you to modify properties visibility to become more visible.
+In addition, PHP normally only allows you to modify a property's visibility to become more visible.

 Still, I just ran into a case where the behavior of example #2 is super handy,